BenniDeJagere/personal-site/content/about.md

 description = "Who is Sam Debruyn?"
 +++

-Sam Debruyn is a data engineer at [dataroots](https://dataroots.io/).
+Sam Debruyn is currently working as a data engineer / consultant.
 His interests lie in data engineering, cloud native technologies and machine learning.

 ## Data Engineering?